Board of Trustees

 Chief Operating Officer

 Mei Li is Chief Operating Officer responsible for the financial health and management of Borne, ensuring operational delivery to the highest standards in line with its values and mission.
 Mei Li is also responsible for coordinating a proactive programme of income generation, managing fundraising, donor relationships and overseeing associated donor stewardship programmes as Borne charts a course for growth.

-Before joining Borne in May 2017, Mei Li held senior roles in banking and wealth management over the last 27 years at Citigroup and Euroclear where she led and developed global teams as chief marketing officer, business development director and managing director of corporate communications, investor relations and marketing.
-Mei Li brings a complementary set of skills and experience to Borne, where she is working in close partnership with visionary expert and Founder, Professor Mark Johnson, to provide operational leadership and ensure the success of Borne’s strategies, plans and research programmes.
+Before joining Borne in May 2017, Mei Li held senior roles in banking and wealth management over the last 27 years at Citigroup, Euroclear and briefly at RBS where she led and developed global teams as chief marketing officer, business development director and managing director of corporate communications, investor relations, brand and marketing.
+Mei Li brings a complementary set of skills and experience to Borne, where she works closely with Chairman, Julian Mylchreest, and Founder, Professor Mark Johnson, to provide operational leadership and ensure the success of Borne’s strategies, plans and research programmes.

 I have joined Borne at a very exciting time.
-As a mother blessed with two healthy children, I am passionate about Borne’s work and intend to play a proactive role in supporting our scientists in their quest for answers to detect, treat and care for women at risk of delivering their babies too early.
+As a mother blessed with two healthy children, I am passionate about Borne’s work and play a proactive role in supporting our scientists in their quest for answers to detect, treat and care for women at risk of delivering their babies too early.